 as defined in UK tax law and distributed to investors as a dividend.
-The Fund receives income from underlying investments such as interest on a bond or a dividend from shares;
+The Sub-fund receives income from underlying investments such as interest on a bond or a dividend from shares:

-"Income Share" paying shares, denominated in base currency, in the Company as may be in issue from time to time in respect of which income allocated thereto is distributed periodically to the holders thereof pursuant to the FCA Rules or accounted for by the Company; "Investment Committee" the investment committee which may consist of individuals representing the ACD and financial intermediaries which shall act as a consultative body only with no power to bind or influence the decision-making of the ACD (or other contracted suppliers); "Net Asset Value" or "NAV" the value of the Scheme Property of the Company (or of any Sub-fund as the context requires) less the liabilities of the Company or the Sub-fund concerned as calculated in accordance with the Company's Instrument of Incorporation; "Near Cash Instrument" Securities such as money market funds or short-term bond funds which, in the Managers' view, provide a comparable risk profile to cash; "non-UCITS retail scheme" a scheme which is not constituted in accordance with the UCITS Directive (a European Directive relating to undertakings for collective investment in transferable securities which has been adopted in the, as implemented and given direct effect into UK Law) but is available to retail investors; "OEIC Regulations" the Open-Ended Investment Companies Regulations 2001; "Regulated Activities Order" the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001; "Regulated Collective Investment Schemes" UCITS, NURS and equivalent regulated by the FCA; "Scheme Property" the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations; "Share" an equal portion representing part ownership of a company.
-This can also apply to a fund; "Share Class" a particular class of shares as described in Section 3; "Stuctured Products" a packaged investment strategy based on a single security, basket of securities, derivatives or commodities; "Sub-fund" or Sub-funds" a sub-fund of the Company (being part of the Scheme
+"Income Share"

+paying shares, denominated in base currency, in the Company as may be in issue from time to time in respect of which income allocated thereto is distributed periodically to the holders thereof pursuant to the FCA Rules or accounted for by the Company;

+"Investment Committee"

+the investment committee which may consist of individuals representing the ACD, financial intermediaries and delegated Investment Manager(s) which shall act as a consultative body only with no power to bind or influence the decision-making of the ACD (or other contracted suppliers);

+"Investment Manager(s)"

+the Investment Manager(s) to the ACD;

+"Net Asset Value" or "NAV"

+the value of the Scheme Property of the Company (or of any Sub-fund as the context requires) less the liabilities of the Company or the Sub-fund concerned as calculated in accordance with the Company's Instrument of Incorporation;

+"Near Cash Instrument"

+Securities such as money market funds or short-term bond funds which, in the Managers' view, provide a comparable risk profile to cash;

+"non-UCITS retail scheme"

+a scheme which is not constituted in accordance with the UCITS Directive (a European Directive relating to undertakings for collective investment in transferable securities which has been adopted in the UK, as implemented and given direct effect into UK law) but is available to retail investors;

+"OEIC Regulations"

+the Open-Ended Investment Companies Regulations 2001;

+"Regulated Activities Order"

+the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001;

+"Regulated Collective Investment Schemes"

+UCITs, NURs and equivalent regulated by the FCA;

+"Scheme Property"

+the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations;

+"Share"

+an equal portion representing part ownership of a company.
+This can also apply to a fund;

+"Share Class"

+a particular class of Shares as described in Section 3;

+"Structured Products"

+a packaged investment strategy based on a single security, basket of securities, derivatives or commodities;

+"Sub-fund" or "Sub-funds"

-Property of the Company which is pooled separately) and to which specific assets and liabilities of the Company may be allocated and which is invested in accordance with the investment objective applicable to that sub-fund;
+a Sub-fund of the Company (being part of the Scheme Property of the Company which is pooled separately) and to which specific assets and liabilities of the Company may be allocated and which is invested in accordance with the investment objective applicable to that Sub-fund;